 Once we left Namie we thought our radioactive adventure was over, it was not.
 We were taking route 50 back to Aizuwakamatsu, but before we joined the road we came to a cordon.
 Huge flashing lights, lots of guards and warning signs in English.
 They said: Drive as quickly as you can and do not stop!

 We didn’t realise that we were driving back through the most radioactive part of the ongoing Fukushima disaster.
 The wind on the day the plant melted down sent the radioactive material north west, covering vast mountainous regions.
 It was this region we were now headed through.
 It was certainly exhilarating.
 No one was allowed to return or stay in this area, we drove past dozens of abandoned farms, half of the road was impassable due to mudslides which remained as they were, and we didn’t see another vehicle for 30 minutes!
 It was here we found the highest level of radiation, reading at 2.6µSv per hour!

-It was a long drive, but incredibly worth while and I am so glad I got to visit these newly opened areas for myself, without any propaganda from either side being involved.
+It was a long drive, but incredibly worth while and I am so glad I got to visit these newly opened areas for myself and try to support the local economy in a small way.
 If you can, go visit Tomioka or Namie!

 3 thoughts on “Japan 2019 Day 10: Visiting the Fukushima nuclear exclusion zone”